GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.40.0 =

+* Enhancement: performance and UX improvements for the Web Stories block.
+* Enhancement: several performance improvements in the admin due to more lightweight bundles.
+* Enhancement: compatibility with WordPress 6.8.
+* Enhancement: updated list of available Google Fonts.
+* Fixed: Minor code quality improvements and bug fixes.

 = 1.39.0 =

 * Enhancement: new experimental performance improvements in the dashboard and editor.